Scholarship Winners

 Jennica Walton

-Jennica Walton grew up in Hurricane, UT and is an ISU transfer student, with ISU being her favorite university she's attended.
-Her interest in nutrition started in high school when she got curious about how food impacted her performance in the sports she was involved in.
-From the time she started college, she knew she wanted to study nutrition and dietetics and eventually become a dietician.
-She is currently a member of Phi Upsilon Omicron in the Beta Rho chapter on campus and works at Portneuf Medical Center in the nutrition department.
-She hopes her involvement in these will help her gain experience that will assist her in her career.
-One day, Jennica hopes to work with clients who struggle with eating disorders and disordered eating.
+Jennica Walton grew up in Hurricane, UT.
+A transfer student, ISU is her favorite university.
+Jennica's interest in nutrition started in high school.
+She was curious about how food impacted her performance in the sports.
+From the time she started college, she knew she wanted to study nutrition and become an RDN.
+Jennica is a member of the Beta Rho Chapter of Phi U and works at Portneuf.
+She hopes to work with clients struggling with eating disorders and disordered eating.